Call Before You Dig - Arizona 811

 Use caution when digging.

-Always hand dig within two feet of
+Always hand dig within two feet of either

-buried at a shallow depth, and an unintended shovel thrusts can
+shallow depth, and unintended shovel thrusts can

 have potentially dangerous and/or costly consequences.